-My first instinct was to run into the arms of my husband, and not in the hands of my God.
+My first instinct was to run into the arms of my husband, and not into the hands of my God.

 This is a tiny example of something that we do on a much larger scale maybe as often as daily.

-We were created to hear One voice, but reality is we hear many.
-We were created in the image of God, to pull strength from God, and to stay safe with God and instead we create ourselves to mirror images from the latest issue of Cosmopolitan, we find strength in encouragement from things not our Bible, and we build walls around our hearts and lives to protect us… what we don’t realize is the very walls we build to keep us safe are the very ones that trap us.
+We were created to hear One voice, but we are constantly listening to many.
+We were created in the image of God, to pull strength from God, and to stay safe with God and instead we create ourselves to mirror images from the latest issue of Cosmopolitan, we find strength in encouragement from things not our Bible, and we build walls around our hearts and lives to protect us without realizing the very walls we build to keep us safe are the very ones suffocating us.

 God will not always act like we think He would and should.
 Some problems really never have a solution, but I do believe they all have a revelation.
 I had to think about it, pray over it.
 God, if I cannot have an answer to why this is… what can I have? and He whispered “a revelation”

-So naturally I googled it, because all of life’s real problems are naturally solved on google… and google said a Revelation is a divine disclosure or the action of making new or secret information known.
+Google revealed the definition of Revelation as a divine disclosure or the action of making new or secret information known.

 ehhhh, that was good, but God, what else, a little louder please… “look harder”